 In every state, there is a stretch of the highway or an intersection where car accidents commonly occur.
 We certainly have them in Maryland.

-A group of folks got together (let’s be honest, a creative car accident lawyer got them together) and filed a class action lawsuit against the Missouri Highways and Transportation Commission.
-The lawsuit claimed that a particular stretch of highway on Interstate 44 was dangerous and the state should have done something to make the road safer.
+A group of folks got together (let’s be honest, a creative car accident lawyer got them together) and filed a class-action lawsuit against the Missouri Highways and Transportation Commission.
+The lawsuit claimed that a particular stretch of highway on Interstate 44 was dangerous and the state should have made the road safer.

 The Southern District Court of Appeals disagreed, finding that there are simply too many crosswinds that vary from accident to accident and, accordingly, each car accident case should be treated separately.